agermanidis/SnapchatBot/README.md

 #### The GIF Maniac (add TheGIFManiac on Snapchat; source at examples/gifmaniac.py)

-Posts popular GIFs grabbed from the [Giphy](http://giphy.com) home page to its story.
+Posts popular GIFs taken from the [Giphy](http://giphy.com) home page to its story.

 #### The Connector (add TheConnector on Snapchat; source at examples/connector.py)

-ChatRoulette inside Snapchat.
 When you add the Connector to your friends, it links you with another user who's also added it.
 Every snap sent to the Connector will then arrive at the other person's inbox.

 ## Installation